rng-guy/NFSMWBartender/README.md

 * which notification string the game displays whenever you destroy a given cop vehicle;
 * which radio callsigns and chatter a given cop vehicle can trigger in player pursuits;
 * under which conditions (if at all) a given cop vehicle shows up on the radar / mini-map;
-* how (if at all) line of sight affects the colour of the helicopter's cone-of-vision icon; and
+* how (if at all) line of sight affects the colour of the helicopter cone-of-vision icon; and
 * the selection, order, and length of interactive themes that play during player pursuits.

 &nbsp;

-The "Basic" feature set **fixes six bugs / issues**:
+The "Basic" feature set **fixes eight bugs / issues**:
+* vehicles joining pursuits from roadblocks no longer ignore spawn limits for cops,
 * the helicopter mini-map icon is now always visible whenever a helicopter is active,
+* the helicopter vision-cone icon now always disappears whenever a helicopter is destroyed,
 * helicopters no longer cast static shadows (like cars do) with incorrect placements,
 * the game is no longer inadvertently biased in how it chooses to make Strategy requests,
 * Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,